 One major characteristic of concurrent programs compared with sequential program is rendezvous.
 We propose a rendezvous point of view for concurrent program testing.
 In our research, we present four testing criteria based on the rendezvous for concurrent/parallel programs.
 According to the analytic property of entry call and entry acceptance in the tasks, programmers can choose an appropriate testing strategy to debug their concurrent programs.
-It is assumed that before doing this concurrent testing, thorough testing of the individual tasks has been done using sequential programming techniques.
 We also propose a coverage criteria hierarchy for the four criteria and prove the correctness of the coverage hierarchy.
 At the same time, we provide four equations based on the rendezvous to measure software complexity of a concurrent/parallel program.
 Furthermore, we make two suggestions for concurrent programming based on rendezvous complexity.